-Quarterly Federal Financial Reports (and one final Federal Financial Report after all funds have been obligated and expended) through OJP's JustGrants system.
+Quarterly Federal Financial Reports (and one final Federal Financial Report after all funds have been

+Page 20 of 23 O-BJA-2022-171368 obligated and expended) through OJP's JustGrants system.

 - Quarterly Performance Measurement Tool reports and a final Performance Measurement Tool report (at any time once all project activity has concluded) through BJA's PMT. - Semi-annual performance reports and a final performance report (at any time once all project activity has concluded) through OJP's JustGrants. - If applicable, an annual audit report in accordance with the Part 200 Uniform Requirements or specific award conditions.